mbdavid/LiteDB/src/content/docs/FileStorage.md

 ---
 title: 'FileStorage'
-date: 2019-02-11T19:30:08+10:00
+date: 2020-01-23T19:32:50.5216613Z
 draft: false
 weight: 8
 ---

-To keep its memory profile slim, LiteDB has a limited document size of 1Mb.
-For text documents, this is a huge size.
-But for many binary files, 1Mb is too small.
-LiteDB therefore implements `FileStorage`, a custom collection to store files and streams.
+To keep its memory profile slim, limits the size of a documents to 1MB.
+For most documents, this is plenty.
+However, 1MB is too small for a useful file storage.
+For this reason, LiteDB implements `FileStorage`, a custom collection to store files and streams.

+`FileStorage` uses two special collections:

 LiteDB uses two special collections to split file content in chunks:

-- `_files` collection stores file reference and metadata only
+- The first collection stores file references and metadata only (by default it is called `_files`)

 ```JS
 {